timewasted/go-check-certs/README.md

 go-check-certs
 ==============

-This is a simple utility written in Go to check the validity and expiration dates of SSL certificates for a given host.
+This is a simple utility written in Go to check the validity and expiration dates of SSL certificates for a list of given hosts.
 Each certificate in the host's certificate chain is checked.
 By default, it will warn you if a certificate is going to expire within 30 days.
 Usage looks something like:

 ```
-./go-check-certs -days 60 example.com:443 example.org:443 example.net:443
+./go-check-certs -hosts="./path/to/file/with/hosts"
 ```

-You could probably get the same functionality out of a curl one-liner, but really, where's the fun in that?
+The hosts file is simply a single `hostname:port` per line.
+Empty lines or lines that start with `#` are ignored.

 Current limitations:
 --------------------

 * This uses the host's root CA set to check the validity of certificates.
-This means that it is not able to validate things like self-signed certificates.
+This means that, by default, it is not able to validate things like self-signed certificates.
 * A certificate must be valid for the expiration date to be checked.

 License: